Cocaine and society: Source regions and routes

-The primary cocaine importation points in the United States have been in Arizona, Southern California, South Florida, and Texas.
+The primary cocaine-importing points in the United States have been in Arizona, Southern California, South Florida, and Texas.
 Typically, land vehicles are driven across the Mexico–United States border.
-As of 2006, sixty-five percent of cocaine enters the United States through Mexico, where the drug is first transported from South American countries.
-As of 2015, the Sinaloa Cartel is the most active drug cartel involved in smuggling illicit drugs like cocaine into the United States and trafficking them throughout the United States.
+Sixty-five percent of U.S. cocaine entered the country through Mexico in 2006, after transport from South America.
+In 2015, the Sinaloa Cartel was the most active cartel smuggling and trafficking illicit drugs in the U.S.